-Para No Particulars
+Para Particulars

-1 Short title, commencement and applicability of the Directions
+No 1 Short title, commencement and applicability of the Directions

-2
+2 Definitions

 3 Income recognition

 4 Income from investments

 5 Accounting standards

-6 Accounting of investments
+6 Accounting standards Accounting of investments

-7 Need for Policy on Demand/Call Loans
+7 Need for policy on demand/call loans

-8 Asset Classification
+8 Asset classification

 9 Provisioning requirements

+10 Standard asset provisioning

-10 Disclosure in the balance sheet
+11 Disclosure in the balance sheet

-11 Constitution of Audit Committee by non-banking financial companies

 12 Accounting year

 13 Schedule to the balance sheet

-14 Transactions in Government securities
+14 Transactions in government securities

 15 Submission of a certificate from Statutory Auditor to the Bank

 16 Requirement as to capital adequacy

 17 Loans against non-banking financial company's own shares prohibited

-18 Non-banking financial company failing to repay public deposit prohibited

-from making loans and investments

-19 Restrictions on investments in land and building and Unquoted shares
+18 Loans against security of single product - gold jewellery

+19 Verification of the ownership of gold

+20 Standardization of Value of Gold accepted as collateral in arriving at LTV

+0.4 Ratio

+21 Safety and security measures to be followed by Non-Banking

+Financial Companies lending against collateral of gold jewellery

+22 Opening Branches exceeding one thousand in number

+23 Loans against security of shares

-20 Concentration of credit/investment
+24 Concentration of credit/investment

+25 Information with respect to change of address, directors, auditors, etc. to be submitted

+26 NBFCs not to be partners in partnership firms

+27 Norms for restructuring of advances

+28 Flexible Structuring of Long Term Project Loans to Infrastructure

+and Core Industries

-21 Submission of half yearly return
+29 Submission of 'Branch Info' Return

-22 Exposure to Capital Market

-23 Norms relating to Infrastructure loan

-24 Exemptions
+30 Exemptions

-25 Interpretations
+31 Interpretations

-26 Repeal and Saving
+32 Repeal and Saving

 Appendix

-RESERVE BANK OF INDIA DEPARTMENT OF NON-BANKING SUPERVISION CENTRAL OFFICE, CENTRE I, WORLD TRADE CENTRE CUFFE PARADE, COLABA, MUMBAI 400 005
+RESERVE BANK OF INDIA DEPARTMENT OF NON-BANKING REGULATION CENTRAL OFFICE, CENTRE I, WORLD TRADE CENTRE CUFFE PARADE, COLABA, MUMBAI 400 005

-NOTIFICATION No. DNBS.
-192/ DG (VL)-2007 dated February 22, 2007
+NOTIFICATION No.DNBR.009/ CGM (CDS)-2015 dated March 27, 2015

-The Reserve Bank of India, having considered it necessary in the public interest, and being satisfied that, for the purpose of enabling the Bank to regulate the credit system to the advantage of the country, it is necessary to issue the Directions relating to the prudential norms as set out below, in exercise of the powers conferred by Section 45JA of the Reserve Bank of India Act, 1934 (2 of 1934) and of all the powers enabling it in this behalf, and in supersession of the Non-Banking Financial Companies Prudential Norms (Reserve Bank) Directions, 1998 contained in Notification No. DFC.
-119/DG(SPT)/98 dated January 31, 1998, gives to every non-banking financial company (other than Residuary Non-Banking Company) accepting/holding public deposits and to every Residuary Non-Banking Company the Directions hereinafter specified.
+The Reserve Bank of India, having considered it necessary in the public interest, and being satisfied that, for the purpose of enabling the Bank to regulate the credit system to the advantage of the country, it is necessary to issue the Directions relating to the prudential norms as set out below, in exercise of the powers conferred by Section 45JA of the Reserve Bank of India Act, 1934 (2 of 1934) and of all the powers enabling it in this behalf, and in supersession of the Notification No. DNBS.
+193/ DG (VL)-2007 dated February 22, 2007, gives the Directions hereinafter specified.